micromatch/micromatch/docs/comparison.md

 - the main micromatch function, `micromatch()`, works like [multimatch](https://github.com/sindresorhus/multimatch), with support for multiple patterns.
 - micromatch optimizes patterns to generate the leanest possible regex to use for matching without sacrificing accuracy.

+## Caching

+Micromatch uses multiple levels of caching, each basic and specifically designed for where it's being used.
+Glob patterns are parsed into tokens, which are then used to generate the regex to be used for matching.
+Like Minimatch, these patterns, tokens and resulting regex are cached to avoid repeatedly parsing the same pattern and options.

+It's worth noting that in the past minimatch used caching as well, but using a different strategy that offered little advantage.

+## Tokenization strategy

+Key points:

+- **faster regex**: spend more time tokenizing the glob pattern since the time to parse and compile to regex is a fraction of the time it takes to do the actual matching against large sets.
+In other words, the "easy" way is to use a small set of replacement patterns for a given set of glob characters, but the end result is a huge un-optimized regex that takes much longer to do the actual matching.
+We want fast regex matching.
+- **avoid parsing entirely**: use [is-glob] and similar checks to avoid completely parsing the pattern when it's not necessary
+- **specialized functions**: for brace expansiona and range expansion, dedication libraries were created along with extensive unit tests and granular benchmarks.
+In some of these benchmarks, micromatch is more than 100x faster than minimatch.

 ## Optimized regular expressions

 Micromatch's optimizations are achieved in a number of different ways.